A play for a large group, introducing a theme of "Bible Heroes" and how the Bible hero's power came from God.

 X-on: I bring disappointing news.

-X-on: Those human Bible heroes we cloned from earth.
+X-on: No. It's those human Bible heroes we cloned from earth.

 Zorg: Oh yes, my ingenious plan to rule the galaxy by re-birthing the greatest